 Once you have filed your application for your MMJ Patient card, you should receive an approval email within 4-8 business days.
 Your card should arrive in the mail within 3-7 days of the approval notice.
 If you have not received your card after 14 days, you can contact the AZ Department of Health Services at (602) 542-1025.

 HIGH MOUNTAIN HEALTH would love to help you file your Qualifying Patient Application or help you with any issues related to your card such as replacement or renewal.
 We charge $45 to file for your MMJ patient card or renewal application.

 Contact High Mountain Health & get your application submitted today!

 AZDHS Medical Cannabis

 Once you receive your signed Physician Certification form, you need to file an application online to the AZ Department of Health Services.
-The AZDHS Medical Cannabis Patient Card costs $150, unless you are on the AZ SNAP (Food Stamps) program, in which case it will cost $75.
+The AZDHS Medical Cannabis Patient Card costs $150 for a 2 year period, unless you are on the AZ SNAP (Food Stamps) program, in which case it will cost $75.
 HMH provides all the forms and the photo as a part of the Filing Service.